marcelonap/FlutterDemo/README.md

 A Flutter camera application showcasing Riverpod state management with MVVM architecture.

+## Running on your device

+I have not tried it myself but to run this on your own device you will need to configure the app for your own firebase project.
+Either via CLI or manually.
+I recommend asking AI for help if you get stuck with this process

 ## Features

 - 📸 Take photos using device camera